sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7500 - advanced-computed-field-methods/0600 - custom-computation.md

                 {
                   "var": "value"
                 },
-                // append the word "limits" to each limit description " limit"
+                // append the word "LIMIT" to each limit description " LIMIT"
               ]
             }
           ]